overnode-org/overnode/seeds/aws/README.md

 UN  10.32.1.3  100.18 KiB  32           78.2%             29281f56-bdf6-4f3d-9d9f-b7f9f38fd396  rack1
 ```

-Note that cassandra recognized the same IP addresses as assigned by the clusterlite:
+Note that cassandra recognized the same IP addresses as assigned by the cade:
 ```
-ubuntu@ip-172-31-11-9:~$ sudo clusterlite lookup cassandra 10.32.1.1
+ubuntu@ip-172-31-11-9:~$ sudo cade lookup cassandra 10.32.1.1
 10.32.1.3
 10.32.1.2
 ```

 ### Next steps
-Modify the [clusterlite.yaml](./clusterlite.yaml) file to launch your services.
+Modify the [cade.yaml](./cade.yaml) file to launch your services.
 You may browse for and try [other sample configurations](../../examples) to get started.